goldfischart/hlock/README.md

 # hlock
-## Blocks SQL Injection, bad bots and bad IPs
+## Blocks SQL Injection, bad bots, file uploads and bad IPs

 **Join our global network to protect your pages from hackers.**

 **Autodetects WordPress,TYPO3,Keimeno**

 - central server for bad ips,bots and injection filter
+- injection protection
+- file upload filter
+- mime type validation
 - reports to central server
 - every webproject, which uses hlock, helps other projects to get protected
 - totally free to use